ChristosP1/content_based_multimedia_retrieval/documentation/documentation.md

   <li>Shape Property Descriptors: These are statistical measures based on random geometric properties of the shape, such as distances between vertices or angles between random points.
 Since they produce distributions of values rather than a single value, we reduce these distributions to a fixed-length descriptor using histograms.</li>
 </ol>

-This representation will allow us to build a shape retrieval or classification engine that can efficiently compare 3D objects based on their extracted characteristics.
+This representation will allow us to build a shape retrieval engine that can efficiently compare 3D objects based on their extracted characteristics.
 Each descriptor provides unique insights into different aspects of the shape, and together they form a comprehensive description of the object.

 ### 7.1.
 Global Descriptors
 The global descriptors provide single real values that capture the overall characteristics of the 3D shapes.
 In the feature extraction process, we compute several key global descriptors, including **volume**, **surface area**, **diameter**, **eccendricity**, **compactness**, **rectangularity**, **convexity**, **sphericity** and **elongation**.
 Each of these descriptors is adapted for 3D shapes and provides a different perspective on the geometry of the object.